 A vegan diet is not only good for our bodies but animal welfare and Mother Earth can benefit from your plant-forward endeavors, too.
 Still, many believe that going vegan means coming up short on certain nutrients — especially protein.

-However, when done right, a plants-only diet can meet all of your dietary needs (yes, even protein).
-We once thought vegans had to "combine" or eat "complementing proteins" at each and every meal to get all of their essential amino acids but we've since learned that this just isn't true, as explained by the American Society for Nutrition.
+When done right, a plants-only diet can meet all of your dietary needs (yes, even protein).
+And while we once thought vegans had to "combine" or eat "complementing proteins" at each and every meal to get all of their essential amino acids, we've since learned that this just isn't true, as explained by the American Society for Nutrition.

 Worried About Getting All the Nutrients You Need on a Plant-Based Diet?

 Eating a healthy, well-balanced vegan diet takes some planning at first, but not having to focus on combining proteins at each and every meal definitely makes it easier.
-To help you in your planning, we're providing five vegan breakfast recipes that provide an array of plant proteins, along with other specific nutrients vegans should consider when meal planning, as a great way to start your day.
+To help you in your meal planning, we're sharing five vegan breakfast recipes that provide an array of plant proteins, along with other specific nutrients vegans should consider, as a great way to start your day.

 1. Vegan Lox, Bagel and Cream Cheese

 There's nothing like a chewy bagel with creamy schmear.
 To make it vegan, swap in a cashew and bean-based spread for cream cheese to slash the saturated fat and bump up the fiber and protein.
 Omit the big, New York-style bagel (those are equivalent to eating four-and-a-half slices of white bread!) and go for a whole-grain English muffin instead.